dotnet-websharper/docs/v3.x/fsharp/Attributes.md

 ### JavaScript

+Alias for `ReflectedDefinition`.
-Marks an assembly, classes or members to be compiled to JavaScript.
+Marks an classes or members to be compiled to JavaScript as WebSharper 3 is looking at reflected definitions to translate.
-If a class is marked, it is automatically inherited to nested classes and all members.
-`[JavaScript(false)]` can exclude a class or member.
-If a class is marked with `[JavaScript(false)]`, you can re-include a member with `[JavaScript]`.

 ### Constant